Table of Contents

 Grasslands in the World

 In many parts of the world, there are big areas covered in grass instead of trees or forests.
 These places are called grasslands.
 They are like nature’s open fields where different plants and animals live.
-This article explore these grasslands and discover the special world they hold.
+This article explores these grasslands and discovers the special world they hold.

 What is Grassland?